MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/use-personal-access-tokens-to-authenticate.md

 ### Q: Is there a way to renew a PAT via REST API?

-A: Yes, there's a way to renew, manage, and create PATs using our [PAT Lifecycle Management APIs](manage-personal-access-tokens-via-api.md).
-For more information, see [Manage PATs using REST API](manage-personal-access-tokens-via-api.md) and [FAQs](manage-personal-access-tokens-via-api.md#q-how-can-i-regeneraterotate-pats-through-the-api-i-saw-that-option-in-the-ui-but-i-dont-see-a-similar-method-in-the-api).
+A: Yes, there's a way to renew, manage, and create PATs using our [PAT Lifecycle Management APIs](manage-personal-access-tokens-via-api.md#q-how-can-i-regeneraterotate-pats-through-the-api-i-saw-that-option-in-the-ui-but-i-dont-see-a-similar-method-in-the-api).

 ### Q: Can I use PATs with all Azure DevOps REST APIs?